design-tokens/community-group/technical-reports/format/groups.md

 ### GUI tools

-Tools that let users pick or edit tokens via a GUI may use the grouping structure to display a suitable form of progressive disclosure, such as a collapsible tree view.
+Tools that let users pick or edit tokens via a GUI MAY use the grouping structure to display a suitable form of progressive disclosure, such as a collapsible tree view.

 ![Progressive disclosure groups](./group-progressive-disclosure.png)

 ### Export tools

 Token names are not guaranteed to be unique within the same file.
 The same name can be used in different groups.
-Also, export tools may need to export design tokens in a uniquely identifiable way, such as variables in code.
-Export tools should therefore use design tokens' paths as these _are_ unique within a file.
+Also, export tools MAY need to export design tokens in a uniquely identifiable way, such as variables in code.
+Export tools SHOULD therefore use design tokens' paths as these _are_ unique within a file.

 For example, a [translation tool](#translation-tool) like [Style Dictionary](https://amzn.github.io/style-dictionary/) might use the following design token file: